threadi/wp-personio-integration-light/readme.txt

 - RichSnippets for optimal findability via search engines like Google
 - Customization of slugs (URLs) for list and detailed views of positions
 - Shortcode generator for individual views of lists and details
-- Extensions for the following PageBuilders: Elementor, Themify, Beaver Builder, SiteOrigin (SiteOrigin Widgets Bundle necessary), WPPageBuilder
+- Extensions for the following PageBuilders: Elementor, Divi, Themify, Beaver Builder, SiteOrigin (SiteOrigin Widgets Bundle necessary), WPPageBuilder

 [get the Pro-Version](https://laolaweb.com/plugins/personio-wordpress-plugin/)